 Join us for a truly wonderful evening of sidewalk poetry dedication, elegant dining, great conversation, an incredible reading by George Ella Lyon, our Fall Literary Festival keynote reader, and an open mic.
-Come for any part and stay as long as you like; all are free and open to the public with the exception of dinner (reservations required).
+Come for any part and stay as long as you like.

 4:30-5:30 Behind St. John’s Episcopal Church, 323 Wick Ave. & the corner of Walnut & E. Federal St., downtown Youngstown

 Reading of NEA Big Read Teen & Open Contest Short Short Fiction Winners

 Fall Literary Festival Keynote Reading George Ella Lyon